 Upon completion of the Study Abroad Programme, you and your institution will be provided with a transcript.

 Citizens of the EU, Norway, Liechtenstein, Iceland and Switzerland have the right to free movement and residence in the UK and so don’t normally need a visa to study.
-This has not changed following the result of the UK referendum but we will post updates on any longer term changes when they are known.
+This has not changed following the result of the UK departure from the EU but we will post updates on any longer-term changes when they are known.

-Please be aware that most other, international students will require a visa in order to be permitted to study in the UK.
+Please be aware that most other international students will require a visa in order to be permitted to study in the UK.
 The type of visa you need to apply for will depend on your individual circumstances, including the length and level of your proposed course of study.
-More information is available at the UK Visas & Immigration (UKVI) website and also in the Immigration and Visas section for this website.

 N.B.
 Fees shown are for the full year, a semester would be half the quoted cost.

 "I have gained so many wonderful experiences while studying abroad; I have come to call Wales ‘home’."

 Marie Vernon - Study Abroad, North Carolina - Art Major

 "Studying in Wales was a special and magical experience that I wouldn't have given up for anything.
 I was so lucky to meet many kind people, and right from the first, I felt that I really belonged to the community.